SurGen: 1020 H&E-stained Whole Slide Images With Survival and Genetic Markers: Abstract

 \section{Abstract}

 \textbf{Background}: Cancer remains one of the leading causes of morbidity and mortality worldwide.
 Comprehensive datasets that combine histopathological images with genetic and survival data across various tumour sites are essential for advancing computational pathology and personalised medicine. \textbf{Results}: We present SurGen, a dataset comprising 1,020 H\&E-stained whole slide images (WSIs) from 843 colorectal cancer cases.
 The dataset includes detailed annotations for key genetic mutations (\textit{KRAS}, \textit{NRAS}, \textit{BRAF}) and mismatch repair status, as well as survival data for 426 cases.
-To demonstrate SurGen's practical utility, we conducted a proof-of-concept machine learning experiment predicting mismatch repair status from the WSIs, achieving a test AUROC of 0.8316.
-These preliminary results underscore the dataset's potential to facilitate research in biomarker discovery, prognostic modelling, and advanced machine learning applications in colorectal cancer. \textbf{Conclusions}: SurGen offers a valuable resource for the scientific community, enabling studies that require high-quality WSIs linked with comprehensive clinical and genetic information on colorectal cancer.
+We illustrate SurGen's utility with a proof‑of‑concept model that predicts mismatch‑repair status directly from WSIs, achieving a test AUROC of 0.8273.
+These preliminary results underscore the dataset's potential to facilitate research in biomarker discovery, prognostic modelling, and advanced machine learning applications in colorectal cancer and beyond. \textbf{Conclusions}: SurGen offers a valuable resource for the scientific community, enabling studies that require high-quality WSIs linked with comprehensive clinical and genetic information on colorectal cancer.
 Our initial findings affirm the dataset's capacity to advance diagnostic precision and foster the development of personalised treatment strategies in colorectal oncology.
 Data available online: \href{https://doi.org/10.6019/S-BIAD1285}{https://doi.org/10.6019/S-BIAD1285}.

 \keywords{whole slide image (WSI) \and haematoxylin and eosin (H\&E) stain \and mismatch repair (MMR) \and microsatellite instability (MSI) \and KRAS mutation \and NRAS mutation \and BRAF mutation \and colorectal cancer \and digital pathology \and dataset}